David Haye is a name that polarizes UK fans. You either love him or hate him, depending on what side of the coin you’re on.

 At 34 in 2015, Haye was plotting a colossal comeback.
 He even sought the advice of former opponent Wladimir’s older brother Vitali Klitschko.
 They discussed what he stated to be ‘family, politics, and big fights’ in the future.

-His swift retirement was a slap in the face and came just over a year after the Fury fight collapse.
+His swift retirement was a slap in the face and came just over a year after the Fury fight collapsed.

-It was some thirteen months later that Haye would eventually surface to compete in two farcical bouts.
+Some thirteen months later, Haye would eventually surface to compete in two farcical bouts.

 Beating the hapless Mark De Mori and Arnold Gjergjaj, Haye proved he could still take out the also-rans despite evident deterioration.

-But a lack of top TV coverage and ticket sales that needed an extra hand, Haye had to find something big.
+But a lack of top TV coverage and ticket sales that needed an extra hand, Haye had to find something significant.
 He had to find it fast.

 That’s where Tony Bellew came in.
 David Haye had found a gap in the market he had to exploit.